-2 The list shall indicate for each country the competent authority and the recognised certification bodies.
+- 1 The Department shall draw up a list of countries which are able to guarantee that their products meet the conditions laid down in Article 22. - 2 The list shall indicate for each country the competent authority and the recognised certification bodies.
 The products, regions or operators may also be specified.

+Art. $23a^{141}$ Recognition of certification bodies and inspection authorities not on the list of countries

+- 1 On request, the EAER may recognise certification bodies and inspection authorities working in countries not included in the list referred to in Article 23 by including them on a list provided the certification bodies and inspection authorities can prove that the products in question meet the conditions laid down in Article 22. - 2 Requests must be submitted to the FOAG.
+The documentation must contain all the information required to verify whether the certification bodies and inspection authorities fulfil the conditions of Article 22. - 3 For each certification body and inspection authority, the EAER shall detail in the list the relevant countries, code numbers, product categories and exceptions and any restriction on the term of validity. - 4 The FOAG may remove certification bodies and inspection authorities from the list and amend or place time limits on entries. - 5 The recognised certification bodies and inspection authorities are obliged: - to send the FOAG on request any additional information that it deems necessary; - to inform the FOAG immediately of any changes in organisation, activities, procedure or measures; - c. to inform the FOAG of any irregularities or suspicions of unlawful conduct. - 6 The FOAG may carry out random checks on the certification bodies and inspection authorities. - 7 The certification bodies and inspection authorities must allow interested parties access to a list in electronic form of all the operators and certified products that they inspect, and they must update this list regularly. - 8 They must submit an annual report to the FOAG by 31 March of each year.

+140 Amended by No I of the O of 18 Nov.
+2009, in force since 1 Jan.
+2010 (AS 2009 6317).

+141 Inserted by No I of the O of 18 Nov.
+2009 (AS 2009 6317).
+Amended by No I of the O of 18 Oct.
+2017, in force since 1 Jan.
+2018 (AS 2017 6083).

 Art.
-23a142 Recognition of certification bodies and inspection authorities not on the list of countries

-1 On request, the EAER may recognise certification bodies and inspection authorities working in countries not included in the list referred to in Article 23 by including them on a list provided the certification bodies and inspection authorities can prove that the products in question meet the conditions laid down in Article 22.

-2 Requests must be submitted to the FOAG.
-The documentation must contain all the information required to verify whether the certification bodies and inspection authorities fulfil the conditions of Article 22

-3 For each certification body and inspection authority, the EAER shall detail in the list the relevant countries, code numbers, product categories and exceptions and any restriction on the term of validity.

-4 The FOAG may remove certification bodies and inspection authorities from the list and amend or place time limits on entries.

-5 The recognised certification bodies and inspection authorities are obliged:

-- to send the FOAG on request any additional information that it deems necesa. sary; - b. to inform the FOAG immediately of any changes in organisation, activities, procedure or measures: - to inform the FOAG of any irregularities or suspicions of unlawful conduct. c.

-6 The FOAG may carry out random checks on the certification bodies and inspection authorities

-7 The certification bodies and inspection authorities must allow interested parties access to a list in electronic form of all the operators and certified products that they inspect, and they must update this list regularly.

-8 They must submit an annual report to the FOAG by 31 March of each year.

-Art.
-24143 Certificate of Inspection
+24142 Certificate of Inspection